 Governors, staff and pupils at Heather Avenue Infant School would like to welcome you to our website.

 We are an 'Outstanding' infant school, graded as such by Ofsted in March 2012 in every category.
-Our team of professionals have very high expectations of all children and support them to achieve their full potential so that they can become successful citizens in the wider world.
+Our team of caring professionals have high expectations of all children and support them to achieve their full potential so that they can become successful citizens in the wider world.

 As a school, we are committed to ensuring that children develop a real love of learning.
 We provide an enjoyable broad and balanced curriculum with the highest standards in all areas including reading, writing and mathematics, together with opportunities to excel in the arts and physical education.